build-on-aws/content/posts/data-classification-and-storage/index.md

 ---
 title: "Data 101: Data Classification & Storage"
-description: "This is a deep dive to explain the foundation, trade-offs, and the "why" behind specific topics, and may include a bit of history for context.
+description: "This is a deep dive to explain the foundation, trade-offs, and the 'why' behind specific topics, and may include a bit of history for context.
 It may contain diagrams to help clarify complex ideas, and some code snippets for illustration, but is not intended to be a hands-on piece of content.
-Builders who are looking for deeper understanding around a topic, to enable them to better understand it, learning about trade-offs and the history, and the "why" behind the topic."
+Builders who are looking for deeper understanding around a topic, to enable them to better understand it, learning about trade-offs and the history, and the 'why' behind the topic."

 tags:
   - Data Classification
   - Data Storage
   - Structured Data
   - Unstructured Data
   - Databases
   - Data Warehouses
   - Datalakes
   - foundational
   - aws
 authorGithubAlias: aremutem
 authorName: Temi Aremu & Yusra Al-Sharafi
 date: 2022-10-31